 Why doesn’t the status page list the application materials that I sent to my program?

 Scores are typically sent to UW–Madison electronically within two weeks.
+Please allow two weeks for processing once scores are received from the vendor.

 If you did not use the same demographic information for both the application and the test, they will not match up.
 It is possible that you listed your name differently or the birthdate is incorrect.
 Contact your program for assistance.
+Contact information for your program can be found in the Graduate Guide.

 I am an international applicant.
 Do I need to send my financial documents with my application materials?